HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Background Motivation

 \subsection{Limitations of Existing Accelerators}

-Many sparse DNN accelerators have been proposed to exploit ineffectual computations to reduce data movement and compute for different sparsity patterns ~\cite{dstc, scnn, eyeriss-v2, eyeriss-v1, sparten, GoSPA, ampere-white-paper, s2ta, gamma, vector-sparse-tensor-core, extensor, outerspace, sparch, sigma}.
+In recent years, many sparse DNN accelerators have been proposed to exploit ineffectual computations to reduce data movement and compute for different sparsity patterns ~\cite{dstc, scnn, eyeriss-v2, eyeriss-v1, sparten, GoSPA, ampere-white-paper, s2ta, gamma, vector-sparse-tensor-core, extensor, outerspace, sparch, sigma}.
 At a high level, we can classify them into \emph{unstructured sparse accelerators} and \emph{structured sparse accelerators}.
-In the following sections, we discuss their limitations both qualitatively and quantitatively.
+In the following sections, we will discuss their limitations both qualitatively and quantitatively.